treolabs/treocore/docs/en/administration/server-configuration.md

 ```
 All files should be owned and group-owned by the webserver process.
 It can be “www-data”, “apache”, “www”, etc.

-To set the owner and group-owner got to project root and execute these command in the terminal:
+To set the owner and group-owner go to project root and execute these command in the terminal:
 ```
 chown -R <OWNER>:<GROUP-OWNER> .;
 ```